Richienb/coin-clicker-idle/README.md

-# Coin Clicker 2
+# Coin Clicker Idle
-This is game is about clicking and clicking.
+This is an idle clicker game.